FAQ

 What industries use hi-vis safety apparel?

-A diverse range of industries leverage the advantages of high visibility safety apparel.
+A diverse range of industries leverage the advantages of high-visibility safety apparel.
 Work performed in or near traffic or where moving or heavy equipment is necessary requires workers to be easily seen to help avoid injury.
 You’ll find the need for hi-vis apparel in industries like:

 Utilities Construction Surveying Emergency Response